 Upon completion of the grant, the Department shall prepare and submit a Budget Transfer (BT) to bring any remaining budget to zero.
 This will prevent overspending and unallowable costs.
 Departments needing assistance in requesting a budget transfer should contact their Department's budget analyst at OMB.
-Budget Transfer requests must be copied to GAD.

-GAD will review final FSR and/or FFR to ensure that all filing requirements have been met with the granting agency.
+GAD will review final financial reports to ensure that all filing requirements have been met with the granting agency.

-All reports have to be submitted and approved, drawdowns received, and journal entries entered, audits completed, and all findings addressed.
+All reports have to be submitted and approved, drawdowns received, and journal entries posted, audits completed, and all findings addressed.